keithalewis/math/um1.md

 is $D_t = \exp(-\rho t)P$.
 The model of prices is is $X_t = (R_t, S_t) = \exp(\rho t)M_t$
 and the cash flows are zero.

-A European put option with strike $k$ and expriataton $t$ has a single cash flow of $\max\{k - S_t, 0\}$ at time $t$.
+A European put option with strike $k$ and expiration $t$ has a single cash flow of $\max\{k - S_t, 0\}$ at time $t$.
 By equation (2) it has value
 $(\max\{k - S_t, 0\}D_t)(\Omega) = \exp(-\rho t)E[\max\{k - S_t, 0\}]$,
 same as Black-Scholes/Merton but with far less mathematical machinery.